 Dr Taylor founded The Canberra Aesthetic Plastic Surgery (CAPS) Clinic in 1998, one of the most comprehensive and established plastic, aesthetic and reconstructive clinics in the country, which includes

-Dr Taylor holds the position of Director of Surgery of the Sole’vita Private Hospital, and has visiting rights to both Calvary John James Private Hospital and National Capital Private Hospital.
+Dr Taylor holds the position of Director of Surgery of the Sole’vita Private Hospital, and has visiting rights to National Capital Private Hospital.

 Dr Taylor and his team have built a reputation for quality and are committed to providing Canberra and the surrounding community with honest, professional advice and personalised care.
 Dr Taylor and his professional team dedicate their time to maintaining the highest standard of discreet and personalised care.
 At the forefront of all work is the comfort, privacy and safety of CAPS patients.